 Employees involved in the procurement function must ensure that commercially sensitive information is kept secure and never used for personal gain or to prejudice fair competition.
 Information on individual contracts must not be given to the media or any other enquirer (except the individual contractor concerned), without the authority of the line manager.
+Disclosure of supplier and tender information relating to the tender process prior to

 Disclosure of supplier and tender information relating to the tender process prior to contract award, and in particular to another interested party, is strictly prohibited.
 After the award of contract, information may be provided in accordance with the detailed guidance on "Notifying Tenderers and Disclosure of Information" outlined in the booklet "Public Procurement Guidelines - Competitive Process" and published in the general procurement guidance section of the eTenders.ie website.
 Some information on the tendering process may be disclosable under FOI legislation where invoked.

-APPENDIX 9 WORKS (BUILDING AND RELATED SERVICES)34
+APPENDIX 9 WORKS (BUILDING AND RELATED SERVICES)30